 Software Repositories

-Once we solved the problem of getting connected to the Internet and how to launch a terminal, you might want to install all the software you use.
+Once you have resolved the problem of connecting to the Internet and launching a terminal, you might want to install all the software you need.

-The software comes from somewhere, on Fedora these are called Software Repositories, next I detail which are the ones I enable on all my Fedora installs apart of the officials that comes preinstalled and enabled by default.
+Software in Fedora comes from repositories, referred to as Software Repositories.
+Below, I detail the repositories I enable on all my Fedora installations, apart from the official ones that come preinstalled and enabled by default.

-Open a terminal and enable some of these.
+Open a terminal and enable some of these repositories.

-RPM Fusion is a repository of add-on packages for Fedora and EL+EPEL maintained by a group of volunteers.
-RPM Fusion is not a standalone repository, but an extension of Fedora.
-RPM Fusion distributes packages that have been deemed unacceptable to Fedora.
+RPM Fusion is a repository of add-on packages for Fedora and EL+EPEL, maintained by a group of volunteers.
+It is not a standalone repository but an extension of Fedora.
+RPM Fusion distributes packages that are not acceptable for inclusion in Fedora.

-More about RPMFusion on its official website: https://rpmfusion.org/FAQ
+Learn more about RPM Fusion on its official website: https://rpmfusion.org/FAQ

 su -c 'dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm'